fbpx

 The Medeiros Wall

-The Wall has current when the Dam is pumping out
+The Wall had current when the Dam was pumping out.

-This section features a long rocky bank.
-The bank is characteristically very steep and made from large chunk rock to boulder-size substrate.
+This section featured a long rocky bank.
+The bank was characteristically very steep and made from large chunk rock to boulder-size substrate.

-When there is current flowing into it from San Luis Reservoir baitfish and bass will hold near the edges, points, and cuts against the rock wall and against the weedbed across the channel.
+When there was current flowing into it from San Luis Reservoir, baitfish and bass held near the edges, points, and cuts against the rock wall and against the weedbed across the channel.

-Naturally, crawfish, bluegill, minnows, and shad seek shelter in this area.
+Naturally, crawfish, bluegill, minnows, and shad sought shelter in this area.

-Given this embankment’s large area, it’s best to focus your efforts on natural cuts and points.
+Given this embankment’s large area, it was best to focus my efforts on natural cuts and points.

 Pump Out Flat